Mohamed Gasam

-Mohamed Gasam (މުޙައްމަދު ގަސަމް), sometimes anglicised as Qasam, is a Maldivian politician and corporate executive.

-He represented G.Dh.
-Thinadhoo in the People’s Majlis as a member of the Maldivian Democratic Party (MDP) and later served as managing director of Fuel Supplies Maldives (FSM), a subsidiary of the State Trading Organization (STO).
+Mohamed Gasam (މުޙައްމަދު ގަސަމް) is a Maldivian businessman and politician who served as the managing director of Fuel Supplies Maldives, a subsidiary of the State Trading Organization of the Maldives from 2019 to 2023.
+He previously served as the Member of the People's Majlis for the Thinadhoo constituency from 2009 to 2014.

-Early life

-Gasam was born in Thinadhoo, Gaafu Dhaalu Atoll, into a family with deep roots in Maldivian public life and commerce.

-He is the grandson of Saeed Moosa, known locally as Saeed Katheeb, and the great-grandson of Hirihamaidhi Kaleyfaanu (Moosa Manikfaanu), a prominent merchant and civic leader who played a leading role in the economic and social development of Thinadhoo during the mid-20th century.

-Gasam is also a cousin of Mohamed Latheef, cofounder of the Maldivian Democratic Party (MDP) and a leading figure in the country’s democratic reform movement.
-He is also a cousin of Abdul Samad Abdulla, a Maldivian physician, diplomat, and politician, widely regarded as one of the first medical doctors in the Maldives.

 Political career

-Role in the democracy movement

-During the mid-2000s, Gasam played a prominent role in mobilising support within Thinadhoo as part of the nationwide movement for democracy that opposed President Maumoon Abdul Gayoom’s autocratic rule.

 According to a report by the World Organisation Against Torture (OMCT), he was among several Maldivian Democratic Party (MDP) activists detained in Thinadhoo in 2006 and subjected to pepper-spray while in custody—an incident cited internationally as part of the regime’s repression of pro-democracy demonstrators.

-Working alongside reform-minded activists, he helped galvanise local backing for the democratic cause, which contributed to the broader struggle that culminated in the adoption of the Maldives’ 2008 Constitution and the country’s first multiparty presidential elections.

-Parliamentary tenure

-Gasam served as the Member of the People's Majlis for G.Dh.
-Thinadhoo following the 2009 parliamentary elections representing the Maldivian Democratic Party (MDP) during the 17th People’s Majlis.
+Gasam served as the Member of the People's Majlis for the Thinadhoo constituency following the 2009 parliamentary elections representing the Maldivian Democratic Party (MDP) during the 17th People’s Majlis.

+In 2011, Gasam was present at the confrontation in Kaadedhdhoo Airport where former President Maumoon Abdul Gayoom was met with angry MDP members which escalated when Umar Naseer made derogatory remarks against President Mohamed Nasheed.

 In 2013, when the Majlis accepted the Preventing Sexual Harassment in the Workplace Bill submitted by MP Rozaina Adam, Gasam was appointed to the 11-member ad hoc review committee formed to examine it.

-Earlier, an election-monitoring report recorded his presence at a demonstration at Kaadedhdhoo Airport during local-election tensions in January 2011.

-2010 leaked-letters controversy

-In July 2010, local media published letters signed by several MDP MPs, including Gasam, alleging that opposition figures offered inducements to defect to the Jumhooree Party.

-The allegations were publicised in press reports but never adjudicated in court.

 2012 protests and court case

 Gasam was arrested on 30 July 2012 during an MDP protest, listed among detained MPs.

-He was also detained and allegedly beaten during the 8 February 2012 protest crackdown near the Maldives Monetary Authority, documented by rights observers.
+He was also detained and allegedly beaten during the 8 February 2012 protest crackdown near the Maldives Monetary Authority, documented by the Maldivian Democracy Network.

 Two police officers were charged in 2014 with assaulting him during those events, and acquitted in 2016–2017 for lack of sufficient evidence.